garrettmcneill/swing-animator-mvc-framework/README.md

 **AnimatedShape.Java**
 = = = = = = = = =

-Represents a shape which is a component in an animation scene.
+Represents a shape which is a component in a scene.
 Each shape contains an animationList which is used to store transformations (movement, color change, and rescaling).

 AnimatedShape the super-type of all shapes in our model.